 - Nancy Pelosi, U.S politician, Speaker of the United States House of Representatives

 YouTube is a platform where anybody can find their place.
 It doesn’t matter what kind of community you belong to, you can find fellow YouTubers that share your interests, beliefs, and aspirations.
 The reason why ENTJs choose YouTube as a platform for expressing their opinions is that they can do so verbally.
 ENTJs are great at expressing their opinions in a direct and systematic way.
 By creating videos where they’re free to communicate their values to the masses, ENTJs are masters of their own content.
 Here’s a list of some of the most popular ENTJ YouTubers:

 - Boyinaband, musician, rapper, songwriter, and comedic vlogger

 - KSI, vlogger, rapper, actor, and boxer

 ENTJ Fictional Characters

-We can apply the same MBTI systems to determine the personality types of fictional characters as well.
+We can apply the same personality type systems to determine the personalities of fictional characters as well.
 Some of the most iconic and intriguing fictional characters from books, movies, tv shows, and anime have been suggested to be ENTJs.
 They all share similar attitudes and behaviors and it’s interesting to observe their development throughout their storylines.
 This gives us a full overview of not only this type’s strengths and weaknesses but also gives us insights into how ENTJs act in different situations.
 So without further ado let’s dive into this epic list of ENTJ characters.

 Popular ENTJ Characters